 Policies, Rules and Code of Conduct

-SPECIAL COVID-19 Tournament Rules for Summer 2020 tournaments (updated on August 23rd):
+SPECIAL COVID-19 Tournament Rules for Season 2020 tournaments (updated on August 23rd):

 - At all times while on golf course property, including practice range, putting green, golf course and common areas, stay 6 feet apart.
 No gatherings will occur.

 - No handshakes!

 - Hand Sanitizer, Disinfectant Wipes, and masks will be available.
 Wear face mask while inside (Golf Club house, restaurants etc.)

 - New: Live scoring APP available on Android and I phone cell phones.
 Scorecards will still be used for this season, no exchanging of cards.
 You will receive a scorecard on the first tee.
 You will keep your competitor's score.